 In early February, a federal judge temporarily halted deportation proceedings against Indonesian Christians who are seeking to gain legal status, in response to a lawsuit filed by the American Civil Liberties Union.
 Both sides were ordered to file briefs in the following month.
 A spokesman for ICE’s Newark office didn’t return a message seeking comment.

 In the meantime, Pangemanan has been staying in a room that doubles as the church’s children’s library.
 His family joined him recently after his name was included in news reports and their home was broken into and vandalized.

 Pangemanan came to the country in 1993 on a tourist visa that was to lapse in five years, he said.
 He had not been aware he had one year to apply for asylum.
 At the time, it didn’t seem to matter.

 “Nobody asked you, as long as you are a good man, you work hard and help your company, and you pay your taxes,” he said.
 “You’re working like everybody else, you don’t bother anybody.
 Then everything changed after September 11.”

 Authorities began requiring noncitizen men and boys from Muslim-majority countries to register and be photographed and fingerprinted.
 Pangemanan and Jemmy said they complied and have repeatedly tried without success to gain legal status since then, citing persecution in Indonesia.

 “A thousand churches were burned to the ground between 1996 and 2003,” said Seth Kaper-Dale, copastor of the Reformed church.
 “Some islands are safer than others, but it’s too simple to say it’s safe now.”

-  A version of this article, which was edited on February 12, appears in the print edition under the title “Amid detentions and deportations, sanctuary movement persists.”
+A version of this article appears in the print edition under the title “Amid detentions and deportations, sanctuary movement persists.”